 - Lack of socialization: Dogs that weren't socialized properly when they were puppies may become overly attached to their owners and have difficulty adjusting to new people or environments.

 - Separation anxiety: Dogs with separation anxiety may become excessively clingy when their owners are about to leave or when they're left alone.

-- Change in routine: A change in routine, such as a move to a new home or a change in the owner's work schedule, can also trigger clingy behaviour in some dogs.
+- Change in routine: A change in routine, such as moving to a new home or changing the owner's work schedule, can also trigger clingy behaviour in some dogs.

 - Fear or anxiety: Dogs that are fearful or anxious may seek comfort and reassurance from their owners, leading to clingy behaviour.

 - Loss of a family member: If there is a death in the family, a divorce, or a child leaves home for college, your dog might feel heartbroken, and its world will seem shaky, which will make the pup extra clingy.

 - Health issues: Some dogs may become clingy as a result of an underlying health issue, such as pain or discomfort.